 - The second tutorial (available here) concentrates on control design, an important part of risk treatment

 - The third tutorial (available here) discusses control review and describes how a manager can conduct a simple control self-assessment

-- The fourth tutorial (currently in development) describes approaches to monitoring controls
+- The fourth tutorial (available here) describes approaches to monitoring risks and controls

 - The fifth tutorial (available here) extends these concepts to more general planning of a control assurance program that might include an annual cycle of reviews.